 Why it matters¶

 Signals avoid the need for a client to regularly poll a zome function to retrieve new data, making UIs much more responsive and performant.
-They can also trigger automatic actions without the intervention of an agent.
+They can also trigger automatic actions in a cell or client without needing human intervention.

 When are signals useful?¶